sinclairzx81/appex/readme.md

 ```

 <a name="development_mode" />
-## developing with dynamic compilation
+## developing with appex

+To enable development mode, set the devmode option to true on the runtime option parameter.

 ```javascript
 // enable dynamic compilations with the devmode option.